ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 sns.kdeplot(data=df, x="amount", hue="duration")
 plt.title("KDE of Loan Amount ($) by Loan Duration (months)")  # Set title plt.xlabel("Loan Amount ($)")  # Set x-axis label
+plt.show()
 ```

 ### Question 3 (Easy)

-Similar to the way we customized our Figure-level plots for the previous section, we can do the same for Axes-level plots too!
+Similar to the way we customized our figure-level plots for the previous section, we can do the same for axes-level plots too!
 Your task is to remove the duplicate axes labels and rename the legend titles to provide a cleaner, publication-level visualization.
 For loan `duration`, provide the units in years rather than months.

 <b>Hint</b> Consult Matplotlib's axes class [documentation](https://matplotlib.org/stable/api/axes_api.html) to find the right functions!